fhh2626/ShaguScore-Itemlevel/README.md

 5. Restart Wow

 ## Older Versions
+Currently, the score is a weighted average of itemlevels of items.

 In older versions this addon did two things, it calculated the average color (rarity) of the player's equip and it aggregated a score of the overall equip.